Sunbird-Lern/data-products/README.md

 ***Note***: The above dependency libraries has to be built from the respective release branch for the data-products.

-## Setup of data-products
+## Setup of data-products in local

 Each data-product is an independent spark job which used for generating reports and data migrations.
-Since that each data-product having different sets of data provider dependencies.
+So each data-product having different sets of data provider dependencies.
 Data-provider for each job is listed in the below reference link.

 [Reference Link](https://project-sunbird.atlassian.net/wiki/spaces/UM/pages/3135471624/Migration+of+Data+Products+in+Sunbird-LERN#%F0%9F%A7%AE-Data-product-list)